simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ## Setup

 First, visit the [Vue training ground repo](https://github.com/simpledevio/vue-training-ground).
-Press the green Code button and click Download ZIP.
+Press the green **Code** button and click **Download ZIP**.
 Unzip the file and then open it in your editor.
-Then, run this command in the terminal to install the packages listed in package.json.
+Then, run this command in the terminal to install the packages listed in `package.json`.

 ```bash
 npm install